akazemian/Customer-Segmentation-based-on-Banking-Info/README.md

 ### Overview
-In this project, I use old financial information belonging to US citizens to classify them into difefrent groups based on their spending behavior and demographic.
+In this project, I use old financial information belonging to US citizens to classify them into difefrent groups based on their demographic.

 ### Data